agnplu/IPA-Transcription-Training-Software/README.md

 ### Description

 The IPA Transcription Training Software is a tool that facilitates learning IPA symbols and training the transcription of English texts.
-It should be of great help to all students of English who want to learn the International Phonetic Alphabet or practice transcribing English texts as well as to researchers who intend to use IPA symbols in their studies (e.g. as labels for sounds in perceptual experiments), and thus require the participants to be acquainted with the symbols.
+It should be of great help to all students of English who want to learn the International Phonetic Alphabet or practice transcribing English texts.

 The software allows its users to practice the IPA transcription at their own pace and in a personalized way (a range of training options available).
-Because of that, the software is both, a useful supplement for students of English Philology/Linguistics and a stand-alone course for individuals who plan to learn the IPA from scratch.
+Because of that, it is both, a useful supplement for students of English Philology/Linguistics and a stand-alone course for individuals who plan to learn the IPA transcription from scratch.

 In the future, the software might be extended to account for other languages and, possibly, other forms of practice (e.g. it could accept and analyze audio input, and thus enable the user to practice sound production).

 ### Functions

- - **Upload a text** - allows for selecting a .txt file of the user's liking
+#### **Upload a text**
+Allows for selecting a .txt file of the user's liking
- - **Choose training settings** - allows for suiting training options to the user's needs.
+#### **Choose training settings**
+Allows for suiting training options to the user's needs.
 Current options include:
       - selecting written or spoken mode
       - selecting parts of speech
       - selecting the number of words to practice
- - **Practice transcribing words**
+#### **Practice transcribing words**
+Allows for practicing the transcription of English words

 ### External Modules